-At the top of the pass at the Oak Hill exit was the historic Cajon Summit Inn, a Route 66 landmark serving customers since 1952 and one of the few survivors along this stretch of highway.
+At the top of the pass at the Oak, Hill exit was the historic Cajon Summit Inn, a Route 66 landmark serving customers since 1952 and one of the few survivors along this stretch of highway.
 Tragically, the Summit Inn burned to the ground during a California wildfire on August 16, 2016.

 As you travel down the pass, keep your eyes open for “ghosts” of the old road, including a vintage “Eat” sign peeking from the roadside foliage, crumbling cabins, and pieces of the original pavement.
 Soon, you enter the historic San Bernardino Valley.

-The first mission was established on May 20, 1810 and was named “San Bernardino” after the patron saint of the day on the Catholic Calendar.
-The missionaries also taught the Indians how to plant and irrigate crops and the valley began to flourish.
+The first mission was established on May 20, 1810, and was named “San Bernardino” after the patron saint of the day on the Catholic Calendar.
+The missionaries also taught the Indians how to plant and irrigate crops, and the valley began to flourish.
 Another mission – the Asistencia, was built in 1830 but was looted by attacking Indians in 1834 and passed into private hands.
 This property has been restored and can still be seen today on Barton Road in the suburbs of Redlands.

-The mission era came to an end in 1834 when California’s Mexican Territorial Governor Figeroa ordered them closed.
+The mission era ended in 1834 when California’s Mexican Territorial Governor Figeroa ordered them closed.
 Soon, the abandoned mission became an important post on the trading route known as the Spanish Trail, where people such as Kit Carson and Jebediah Strong made frequent stops.
 Spanish landowners built haciendas and ranchos in the area as it began to grow.
-However, the desert Indians began to steal the herds of cattle and many of the ranchers gave up and moved out of the area.
+However, the desert Indians began to steal the herds of cattle, and many of the ranchers gave up and moved out of the area.
 The cattle rustling continued until nearly 500 Mormons arrived in the valley in 1851.
 Purchasing the 40,000-acre San Bernardino Rancho to settle on, they built a stockade and named it Fort San Bernardino to protect themselves from the Indian raids.
-However, because they weren’t raising cattle or horses, the desert Indians mostly left them alone and soon families began to move beyond the stockade.
+However, because they weren’t raising cattle or horses, the desert Indians mostly left them alone, and soon families began to move beyond the stockade.
 By the time the City of San Bernardino was officially incorporated in 1854, the community had a population of approximately 1,200.

-In 1860, gold was discovered in Holcomb Valley by a man named William F. Holcomb who filed five gold claims.
+In 1860, gold was discovered in Holcomb Valley by a man named William F. Holcomb, who filed five gold claims.
 Soon, men began to pour into the mountains surrounding San Bernardino in search of their fortunes.